nigelpayne/thestagrackenford/food.markdown

 layout: food
 ---

-Sourced locally where possible, our aim is to provide great tasting food.
-Farmers no more than 10 miles away supply us with vegetables, eggs, and beef.

-With drinks we aim to support small businesses and suppliers local to the community.
+We source our food and drink from small businesses and suppliers local to the community with the aim to provide great tasting food.

+* Eggs from Andrew & Sally Meikle at Great Whitstone Farm, Meshaw

+* Lamb from Francis & Judy Lister, Meshaw

+* Lamb from Helen Cox, Rackenford